 The Case for West Coast North American LNG Exports

-North American West Coast LNG shipments should have a significant time and cost advantage over Gulf Coast options that depend on passage through the Panama Canal.
-To fill Asian LNG demand, Gulf Coast producers would theoretically need to send two to three ships per day through the Canal; however, transits are currently capped at seven per day total, and LNG ships are bound by logistical restrictions that have kept that to about one LNG ship per day.
+North American West Coast LNG shipments will have a significant time and cost advantage over Gulf Coast options that depend on passage through the Panama Canal.
+To meet Asian LNG demand, Gulf Coast producers would theoretically need to send two to three ships a day through the Canal; however, transits are currently capped at seven a day total, and LNG ships are bound by logistical restrictions that have kept that to about one LNG ship a day.
 Even if that capacity was to be expanded, East Asian governments and LNG purchasers consider the Panama Canal a potential logistical chokepoint and a political risk.

 The greatest challenge to U.S. natural gas resources in many regions is the lack of adequate takeaway pipeline capacity and export infrastructure.
 This is an opportunity for Western and Mid-Continent natural gas because the existing localized infrastructure is ahead of other regions and the cost to market is very competitive.